shimst3r/exercism-talk/exercismpresentation.md

 [.footer: Photo by [Prophsee Journals](https://unsplash.com/@prophsee?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/habit?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)]

 ^ Once I got a bit of confidence with MATLAB, I wanted to look further.
 By chance I stumbled upon Python and liked it a lot.
 But my code looked a lot like MATLAB.
-In addition I didn't know about test-driven development or testing in general and most of my script where pretty flaky.
+Nonetheless my limited coding experience helped me landing my first full-time job.

 ---

 ![](img/exercismlogo.png)

 [.footer: Logo by [Exercism](https://assets.exercism.io/social/general.png)]

+^ At my then workplace, a colleague recommended me to use a platform called Exercism.
+This would help me improving my programming skills a lot.
+But how?

 ---